abubakrhashim/2D_Maze_Game/README.md

 ### Prerequisites

 - [Raylib](https://www.raylib.com/) must be installed on your system.
 Follow the instructions on the Raylib website for installation.
+- [visualStudio](https://visualstudio.microsoft.com/) must be installed on your system.
+Follow the instruction on the Visual Studio website.

 ### Building and Running